shangfii/Module_1_Challenge/README.md

 This contains the solution to the Module_1 Challange with results

-Some intitial data was provided questions on what was required I did go through and finished all the steps and now summiting
+Some intitial data was provided with questions on what was required I went through and finished all the steps and now summiting

 Thanks